 Some have achieved this by immersing a glove in a conductive solution or simply by implanting a blob of metal.

-Neither of these methods seemed to line up with our way of doing of things so we went out and found thread woven in 24 carat gold and hand embroidered little stars onto the thumbs and forefingers of our touch screen friendly winter gloves.
+Neither of these methods seemed to line up with our way of doing of things so we went out and found thread woven in pure silver and hand embroidered little stars onto the thumbs and forefingers of our touch screen friendly winter gloves.

-Why 24 carat gold?
+Why silver?
 Decadence?
-No. Gold is an excellent conductor and pure gold is inert so won't oxidise over time.
+No. Silver is an excellent conductor - the best in existence.
 Why hand embroidered?
 Because only hand embroidery will position the little stars with sufficient accuracy.